cole-cochran/Cactus-Social/README.md

 <br>

-- ~~Allow users to send and accept friend requests~~
-- ~~Allow users to create, attend (or leave), delete, update~~
-- ~~Add functionality to delete a thread and to update and/or delete posts and comments~~
-- ~~Add more artwork and logos to application~~

 - Restrict users to only see threads they have joined or created
-- Let users further personalize their profile page
+- Let users further personalize their profile page even more
 - Allow users to make events public (or private), and post about events.
 - Allow users to add emoji reactions to posts and comments
 - Set up proper user access to direct messenger
 - Add additional layers of security
 - Add slash commands and formatting options for posts and comments
-- Get the image part of everything working for profile page and events display
+- Get the image submission working for profile page and events display
+- Prevent users from sending multiple friend requests
+- Prevent users from sending each other independent friend requests at the same time
+- Allow users to invite other users to threads or events that aren't public
+- Set up display and searching of user's pinned posts

 <br>